 Doing what-if analysis, decision modelers have an ability to find and resolve conflicts among business rules defined inside the same or different decision tables.
 Comparing outcome of the decision model for various combinations of business rules, allows business analyst to treat different instances of the same business problems in the best possible way by finding the “champion” combination of rules for frequently changing business environment.

-Deactivation some rules, allows a user to relax their decision model, and
+rules, allows a user to relax their decision model, and

-ask an

-Analyzer to show multiple feasible solutions .
-Experimenting with these
+ask an Analyzer to show multiple feasible solutions .

 .
 Experimenting with these solutions by activating/deactivating the rules, a user has an opportunity to choose the most appropriate solution.